 The 7-County Southeastern Wisconsin region includes WDA 1, 2, and 3.
-This area of Wisconsin holds the greatest number in jobs in the State, accounting for 35% of all jobs in the State.
-The jobs numbers in the region have seen approximately 4.5% growth since 2014, however this is 3.4% below the national growth rate of 7.9% 1.
-The largest employing industry in the region is Healthcare and Social Assistance, providing 15% of all jobs in region.
-Manufacturing remains a strong industry in area due to the quantity of jobs and a rapidly aging workforce (28% are 55 and older), despite an expected 5% decrease over the next 10 years (Table 1).
-Manufacturing plays a significant role in the region with over 60% of all highly concentrated subsectors (Subsectors with LQ greater than 1.25) falling within the manufacturing sector (Table 2).
-The regional WDB's will focus workforce strategies and initiatives on in-demand industries that have a high quantity of jobs and/or are a key industry in the region, including, healthcare, manufacturing, hospitality (accommodations, food service and retail trade), construction, finance, information technology and transportation.
-As of 2019, there were 60,148 pay rolled business locations in the region 1.
-The 7-County region is home to 13 companies on the 2020 Fortune 1000 list.
-Of those companies, six are from sectors that represent a key industry including Briggs & Stratton, AO Smith, Rexnord, Generac, Rockwell Automation, and Quad Graphics.
+This area of Wisconsin holds the greatest number in jobs in the State, accounting for 34% of all jobs in the State1.
+The jobs numbers in the region have seen 0.46% growth since 2019 which is slightly lower than the national growth rate of 0.49%1.
+The largest employing industry in the region is Education and Health Services, providing 25% of all jobs in region2.
+Manufacturing remains a strong industry in the area due to the quantity of jobs and a rapidly aging workforce (29% are 55 and older), despite an expected 4% decrease over the next 10 years (Table 1).
+Manufacturing plays a significant role in the region with over 55% of all highly concentrated subsectors (Subsectors with employment concentration greater than 1.25) falling within the manufacturing sector (Table 2).
+The regional WDB's will focus workforce strategies and initiatives on indemand industries that have a high quantity of jobs and/or are a key industry in the region, including, healthcare, manufacturing, hospitality (accommodations, food service and retail trade), construction, finance, information technology and transportation.
+As of 2023, there were 74,366 pay rolled business locations in the region3.